codejagaban/0xJamin/README.md

 # Hi There 👋
-I'm Trust Jamin Okpukoro, a Software Engineer who loves the artistic combination of `code` and design 🎨, thus I find passion in building sustainable, maintainable and visually compelling applications with user-friendly interaction that drive business growth and improve UX.
+I'm Trust Jamin Okpukoro, a JavaScript Developer who loves the artistic combination of `code` and design 🎨, thus I find passion in building sustainable, maintainable and visually compelling applications with user-friendly interaction that drive business growth and improve UX.

 I also have a passion for building communities and helping others, this has led me to help grow existing communities in my locality and strength existing ones.
 I'm currently leading the [GDG Sapele](https://developers.google.com/community/gdg) community as the Lead Organizer.